SimsonDavisK/SDK/README.md

 # SDK
-My name SDK that is call Simson Davis K
+My name is SDK that is called Simson Davis K